Qutbi Brothers

 Qutbi Brothers (Haji Mohammad Idris) during the live concert.

 Qutbi Brothers are an Indian Qawwali group, headed by Haji Mohammad Idris and Arshad Qutbi (born in Delhi) are better known as the Qutbi Brothers.
 They are considered as the most popular qawwali group of India.

 History

-Qutbi Brothers are the Inheritors of a 750 year old tradition nurtured and developed over several generations in India.
+Qutbi Brothers are the inheritors of a 750 year old Qawwali tradition of India, nurtured and developed over several generations in India.
 They belong to the dargah of Qutbuddin Bakhtiyar Kaki in Delhi, where they began calling themselves the "Qutbi Brothers".

 Career

 Qutbi Brothers started their singing at a very early age, and today they are one of the most popular qawwali singers in India.

 Qutbi Brothers are world's first qawwali singers who have set a "World Record" for a non-stop 12-hours qawwali singing (live), supported by the Sangeet Natak Akademi to promote qawwali tradition.